 The NAIC's annual budget process is an open and deliberative process among the NAIC members and members of the insurance industry.
 NAIC budgets have historically offered a high level of disclosure for a nonprofit budget.
 Throughout the development of the NAIC's budget, there are numerous and detailed reviews by all levels of management, the NAIC Officers, the NAIC Executive (EX) Committee, and the Internal Administration (EX1) Subcommittee.
 As stated in Article IV of the NAIC Bylaws, the budget is released to the public for comment before final consideration and adoption.

-The National Association of Insurance Commissioners (NAIC) is releasing its proposed 2021 budget, following months of development by NAIC officers, the NAIC Internal Administration (EX1) Subcommittee, the NAIC Executive (EX) Committee and input from NAIC staff.
+The National Association of Insurance Commissioners (NAIC) 2021 budget was approved on Dec.
+9, 2020, following months of development by NAIC officers, the NAIC Internal Administration (EX1) Subcommittee, the NAIC Executive (EX) Committee and input from NAIC staff.

 “The 2021 budget is aligned to sustain operations and meet the evolving needs of the organization and its members.
 Ultimately, the NAIC’s goal is to continue to provide members with tools and resources to make a meaningful impact across the insurance sector,” said David Altmaier, NAIC President-Elect and Florida Insurance Commissioner.

-The proposed 2021 budget includes four Fiscal Impact Statements (fiscals):
+The 2021 budget includes four Fiscal Impact Statements (fiscals):

 - Artificial Intelligence and Machine Learning for Financial Analysis – proposes to utilize an external consultant with expertise in AI and predictive analysis to assist NAIC staff in improving the accuracy of the NAIC Scoring System for life and accident & health insurers, which is a key financial analysis solvency tool used by regulators to identify and assess potential financial risks and to prioritize financial surveillance efforts.